Ranxin2023/LLM_demo/readme.md

 - **START Node:** A special entry node that represents where the graph begins.
 User input or initial data is injected into the graph here.
 - **END Node:** A special terminal node that indicates where the workflow finishes.
 4. **Compiling the Graph**
+- Once nodes and edges are added, we **compile** the graph.
+- Compiling performs a **basic structure check** to ensure the workflow is valid before execution.